Baker's friendly and diversified staff will make your stay a rewarding and pleasant learning experience.

 Besides her natural teaching skills, Reba will tell you that she feels her greatest accomplishment is her young daughter, who has also discovered a love for aviation, like her Mom.

-Jennifer is the school owner and director.
+Jennifer is the school owner.
 She began her career at the school in 1978, when the school was known as King’s.
 Being new to aviation, she quickly fell in love with the entire aviation world, especially the world of the aircraft mechanic.
 She became a partner with the owner and took over the operation of the school.
 Jennifer taught A&P and IA Courses for 16 years, before buying out her partner and changing the name to Baker’s School of Aeronautics in 1994.
 She is a strong advocate for the aircraft mechanic and has served on several committees over the years to help promote the professional status and appeal of an aviation maintenance career.

 She served many years on the FAA AMT Award’s Committee and helped in rewriting Advisory Circulars pertaining to the AMT Awards Program.
 She is currently working on the Tennessee Mid-South Aviation Maintenance Committee and is on the Advisory Committee for Tennessee Technology School of Science.
 In 2010 she was instrumental in helping NASA space technicians be recognized by the FAA for having enough experience to obtain their FAA Airframe ratings.
 She was inducted into the Tennessee Aviation Hall of Fame in November of 2009.